Grymse/anti-impulsive-purchasing/README.md

 - **`survey-analysis/`** - Analysis scripts and notebooks for processing survey responses
 - **`reddit-analysis/`** - Data mining and analysis of Reddit discussions on consumption behaviors
 - **`experiment-data/`** - Analysis scripts for experimental data collected during the study period

+## Extension Description

+Welcome to *Less*, a browser extension designed to help reduce impulsive online purchases.
+Our global consumption levels have grown to an unsustainable scale, posing a serious threat to the planet’s environment.
+By encouraging mindful purchasing decisions, *Less* aims to promote a more eco-friendly lifestyle, help you save money, and offer the mental benefits of decluttering.

+This research project and browser extension were developed as part of an MSc thesis on reducing online impulsive buying behaviors.

+**Note**: AI assistance was used throughout this project to help with code development and data analysis.

 ## Less Extension Details